ept/avrodoc/README.md

     $ node app
     # open http://localhost:8124/ in a web browser

+To run as a container:
+    $ docker build -t avrodoc .
+    $ docker run -d -p 3000:8124 avrodoc

 If you want to change the schema file directory, set the `SCHEMA_DIR` environment variable.
 If you want to use a port other than 8124, set the `PORT` environment variable.
 The app is ready to deploy to [Heroku](http://www.heroku.com/): add your schema files to the `schemata` directory, commit,